gentlee/SerialQueue/README.md

 }
 ```

-Previous examples are equal to the next one with Monitor (lock):
+Previous examples do the same as the next one with Monitor (lock):

 ```C#
 readonly object locker = new object();